root-hbx/open5gs-satellite/docs/exp/dev.md

 2. The 5G core network is implemented using **Open5GS**.
 3. The UE can be either an **Open5GS-native component** or simulated using **UERANSIM**.

-Details can be checked [here](./end2end-ter.md).

 ## End2End TrafficGen Instances (Satellite)

 Coming Soon...

 ## Dynamic CoreNets

 > End-to-End Terrestrial Traffic Switching between 2 CoreNets

-Based on "[End2End TrafficGen Instances (Terrestrial)](./end2end-ter.md)", now we wanna test traffic switching between different corenets.
+Based on "End2End TrafficGen Instances (Terrestrial)", now we wanna test traffic switching between different corenets.

 In this process: